WolfgangMehner/bash-support/bash-support/README.md

 - Remove the definition of the maps `CTRL+F9`, `SHIFT+F9`, and `ALT+F9`.
   Add them to your filetype plug-in if you want to use them.
 - Integration of BashDB moved into the toolbox.
-- Add shell options and variables for BASH Version 4.4.
+- Add shell options and variables for BASH Version 4.4 and 5.0.
 - Minor corrections and improvements.

 Note: The filetype plug-in has been moved, and is thus not loaded automatically